 Studies on the effects of yoga on cognitive functions have shown improvements in memory and vigilance levels.
 The techniques were found to be effective in treating obsessive-compulsive disorder, phobias, major depressive disorders, dyslexia, grief, insomnia and other sleep disorders, and post-traumatic stress disorder.

 The same psychological and spiritual resources are utilized by physiotherapists in order to improve the patients’ return to function.
-Many physiotherapists have now begun to expand their holistic approach as therapists using yoga’s essence.
+Many physiotherapists have now begun to expand their holistic approach as therapists using yoga’s essence and save your free time by ordering a house cleaning.
 Physiotherapists, osteopaths, chiropractors, or manual therapists now consider yoga as a way of “mental mobilization” as the individual performs postures that comprise elements of enhanced self-efficacy, self-development, or positive mind states.

 Clinical Practise: There are several clinical implications to the consideration of yoga asanas as a useful adjunct to the physiotherapy process.
 Frequently, physiotherapists have to manage serious clinical conditions, including cardiologic, metabolic, musculoskeletal, orthopedic as well as psychosomatic disorders.